Share

 Search a topic on growing roses, caring for older pets, building a wine collection, bartering artwork, or thousands of other areas of interest.
 I recommend you carefully study and comprehend the essential information and the value bombs loaded within the first organic 20 – 30 search engine results.
 By doing so, you will know more about the subject than 99% of those on the planet.
 That’s an important reference point to start.
 Find your interest and voice, and then you can own the topic.

 Influencers attract followers with various combinations of the EDIE acronym.
-1) Entertainment, 2) Demonstration, 3) Information, and 4) Education.
-Savvy influencers always include at least two if not all options in their communications.
+1) Entertainment; 2) Demonstration; 3) Information; and 4) Education.
+Savvy influencers always include at least two, if not all, options in their communications.
 It keeps their tribes coming back.
+To learn more about them, read this informative post: 10 Most Effective Ways to Negotiate With Influencers.

 How Do I Become a Social Influencer?

-Find the platform where there is much interest for your focus—research how others manage their messages and marketing.
-Use the intel to inform your plans and guide your decision-making.
+Find the platform with the most interest for your focus—research how others manage their messages and marketing.
+Use the information to inform your plans and guide your decision-making.
 Your research will improve your start-up efficiency.

-Find the good and discard the bad stuff, then add your distinctive touch.
-Please keep it simple as possible.
+Find the good, discard the bad stuff, and add your distinctive touch.
+Please keep it as simple as possible.
 Decide and go for it if you are feeling it.
 Regardless, I encourage you to do your best to keep up with it because of what social influencing can do for you.

 Art Sales Will Happen from Your Social Influencer Efforts